LuzieH/SocialMediaModelPy/README.md

-Install in edible mode with ``pip install -e ."
+Install in edible mode with `pip install -e .`